FreeRTOS/iot-reference-esp32/README.md

 ![Image](getting_started_images/image17.png)

 7. Inside the **Policy document**, copy and paste the following JSON into the policy editor window.
-Replace `aws-region` and `aws-account` with your AWS Region and Account ID.
+Replace `aws-region` and `aws-account-id` with your AWS Region and Account ID.

 ```
 {